KasperskyLab/BuildMigrator/README.md

-# BuildMigrator - migrate your builds to CMake
+# BuildMigrator - migrate your builds to Bazel or CMake

-BuildMigrator automates migration from Autotools (make), Ninja or MSBuild to CMake.
-It achieves that by parsing build logs and generating a CMakeLists.txt for discovered build artifacts.
+BuildMigrator automates migration from Autotools (make), Ninja or MSBuild to Bazel or CMake.
+It achieves that by parsing build logs and generating a CMakeLists.txt or BUILD.bazel script for discovered build artifacts.
 Additionally, it helps remove unused files by keeping track of files that were used during compilation.

 BuildMigrator is intended for use in Monorepo-style projects with lots of third party dependencies that require a homogenous build process and clean source tree.

-Support for target build systems other than CMake is planned (Bazel).

 Supported log types: